ewhitley/CDAKit/CDAKit/README.md

   //try to import some CDA XML
   let record = try CDAKImport_BulkRecordImporter.importRecord(doc)

-  //OK, let's convert our HDS record to HealthKit let hkRecord = CDAKHKRecord(fromHDSRecord: record)
+  //OK, let's convert our CDAK record to HealthKit let hkRecord = CDAKHKRecord(fromCDAKRecord: record)

   for sample in hkRecord.samples {
     print(sample)//these are all HKQuantitySamples